emacsmirror/pelican-mode/README.md

-# pelican-mode

-pelican-mode is a minor mode for editing pages and posts in [Pelican] sites.
+pelican-mode is an Emacs minor mode for editing pages and posts in [Pelican] sites.

 It's intended to be used alongside [markdown-mode] or [rst-mode].
 It also assumes you've set up Pelican with `pelican-quickstart` or something like it.
 In particular it assumes:

  * The existence of `pelicanconf.py` and `Makefile` in some ancestor